ve-i-uj/shedu/README.md

 make help
 ```

 # Configuration file

+The configuration file should be placed in the project root and has the name ".env".
 Set the path to the assets folder to the [KBE_ASSETS_PATH](#configuration-file) variable in the config.
 The path to the assets should be an absolute path that points to your assets folder on your host.
 This assets folder will be copied to the game image.
 The default value for this variable is the empty string.
 In this case the latest version of [kbengine_demos_assets](https://github.com/kbengine/kbengine_demos_assets) will be downloaded and be used (these assets are suitable for use in kbengine client demos)

 #### KBE build settings